Find out which factors affect the timing of your adoption.

 Foster adoption is another type of adoption that can vary greatly in its timing.
 Foster adoption involves becoming a licensed foster parent to children who have been temporarily taken out of their homes.
 The goal of foster care is the reunification of children with their parents, but because that is not always possible, some children will become available for adoption.

-In order to adopt through the foster care system, you will first have to become licensed foster parents.
+To adopt through the foster care system, you will first have to become licensed foster parents.
 You will need to follow the regulations of your state’s foster care system, which typically involves pre-service training, a home study, background checks, and a home visit.

 Waiting children are available through foster care and typically have the shortest wait time for adoption since their parental rights have already been relinquished.
-Most of these children are older, may be part of a sibling group, or may have special needs.
+Most of these children are older, maybe part of a sibling group, or may have special needs.

 Even though foster adoption has many children who need permanent homes, fewer families desire to adopt older children and sibling groups.
 If families have to wait on parental rights becoming terminated, this could take years.
 Although the child might be in your home as a foster child during that time, the adoption cannot proceed toward finalization until parental rights have been terminated.

 For foster adoption, one of the things that will affect timing is how quickly the birth parents relinquish their rights.
-If you choose a waiting child from one of our profiles or from your state’s waiting child list, then that means their parental rights have already been relinquished.
+If you choose a waiting child from one of our profiles or your state’s waiting child list, then that means their parental rights have already been relinquished.
 States have different regulations regarding how soon you can adopt a foster child, so check with your adoption agency or caseworker to find out more about your state’s regulations concerning foster adoption.

 How Long Does It Take to Adopt a Child Through International Adoption?